colealbon/frumunda/README.md

 - ability to sync machine learning investment between devices via blockstack

 ### future features:
+- Peer to peer Digital Rights Management tool for the produced ML payload:
+  - test
+  -
+  -
 - ability to share curated content via blockstack (not just algos but content too)
 - financial reporting, report value of tokens based on existing actual bids.
 - option to publish your settings/machine learning work to classifieds section